 Over the course of 2018 we began work to move DigitalNZ’s software and data to the Amazon Web Services Cloud.
 Our hardware was aging fast and we needed a solution to ensure our services were sustainable into the future.
 This was an ongoing, staggered process, and we were supported by the All of Government Cloud Framework Agreement.
 Being in the cloud was an exciting opportunity that allowed us to achieve unprecedented reliability, scale, and adaptability for the suite of DigitalNZ services.

 In the first half of 2017, the team were hard at work developing and testing a new website for www.digitalnz.org, which was launched to the public in August.
 The new website was not only a full refresh of DigitalNZ’s look, but was also a redesign of the search filters and tabs.
-Another important change was the expansion from ‘sets’ to ‘stories’.
+As part of the refresh, all pages were made accessible and responsive across all devices and 'sets' were expanded to 'stories'.
 Now, people could bring together items and also write text, annotations, and resize and reorder content.

 At the 2016 National Digital Forum we announced our 200th content partner, The Spinoff, an online news website.